Mile Marker Zero, a nonfiction narrative

 The cast includes actors Margot Kidder, Peter Fonda, Warren Oates and Elizabeth Ashley; writers Thomas McGuane, Jim Harrison, Hunter S. Thompson, Tom Corcoran and blasts-from-the-past Ernest Hemingway and Tennessee Williams; musicians Jimmy Buffett and Jerry Jeff Walker; and painter Russell Chatham.

-Read ‘Crazy From the Heat,’ an outtake from Mile Marker Zero.
+Read ‘The Taco Man,’ the first chapter from Mile Marker Zero.

 “A romp….a rollicking chronicle of the musicians, artists, writers and filmmakers who created a vibrant if nihilistic scene in the 1970s.
-Deft storytelling…a good story about good times (and bad)” —Wall Street Journal
+Deft storytelling…a good story about good times (and bad)” —Wall Street Journal.
+(Read Wayne Curtis’s complete review.)

 “A tall but telescopic-sight-true tale of Hunter Thompson, Jimmy Buffett, Tom McGuane, and a large cavorting cast running around with sand in their shoes at ‘ground zero for lust and greed and most of the other deadly sins:’ Key West.”—Tom Wolfe